 Are you staying two days?
 Lucky you!
 Here are some recommendations to fill those extra precious hours:

 11. Take your mountain bike for a whirl on the purpose-built trails at The Steps Mountain Bike Park.
 There's 3.5km of cross-country trails alongside the beautiful Barrington River at The Steps Barrington Campground.
 You can easily fill a morning or afternoon here, and bring your swimmers for a cool-off in the river.
 Day use fees apply.

-12. You want more mountain biking?
-The head to Kiwarrak Mountain Bike Park near Taree.
-This network of trails boasts 70km of forested mountain bike trails.
+12. You want some challenging mountain biking?
+Then head to the brand new Barrington Bike Park,the only North Shore Vancouver-style mountain bike park in NSW.
+Under the rainforest canopy, drop into epic gravity trails guaranteed to make you feel alive.
+Closer to the coast you can also try Kiwarrak Mountain Bike Park near Taree with 70km of forested mountain bike flow trails.
 It’s the perfect place for everyone with easy trails for beginners and technical trails and structures for the shredders.

 13. Head to Ellenborough Falls to get your spin class sensation without the bike!
 There are plenty of viewing options to see the best of Ellenborough Fallsbut the hardest and the best is all the way to the bottom...
 641 steps down and then back up again.
 Can you feel the burn yet?

 15. Walks in Gloucester Tops are rightfully famous, you'll feel like you're on the movie set for Lord Of The Rings: deep green forests of Antarctic beech, secret mossy cascades and Gloucester Falls where the Gloucester River tumbles off the high plateau.